hasitha996/doc_chanaling/backend/README.md

 # This is the backend part of the system

-ran on php 7.2 with laravel version 8
+ran on php 7.2 with laravel version 8 with rest api

- Passport auth use as a authantication for the api

  #run Project